-Investment Castings is the process of making metal parts.
+Investment Casting is the process of making metal parts.
 Ceramic slurry coats plastic or wax patterns to make an outer shell.
 Next, the pattern is melted away and the mould remains ready for molten metal to be poured and left to cool.
 Finally, the ceramic outer shell is shattered and the beautiful metal casting is revealed.

-It is now possible to create metal parts without the above traditional process.
+Interesting, it is now possible to create metal parts directly on a 3D printer.
 This enables customers to obtain 3D printed metal parts within hours or days.
 Not months!!
-First option is creating 3D printed patterns or cores as discussed below.
+First option is creating 3D printed patterns or cores as discussed in this article.
 Alternately, the other option uses a 3D printer to directly manufacture metal parts.
 Either way, it means customers can get their parts and sell them much quicker.

-3D printed Wax Patters
+3D printed Wax Patterns

 It is also an option to 3D print wax patterns and then introduced them into the standard workflow.
 This is very attractive to a casting factory so there are no difficulties in the firing phase.
 Patterns with contamination (Ash content) will cause issues.
 Furthermore, being able to create one-off-patterns so casting of quantity 1-5 become possible.
 This is great for testing new designs!